ladybug-tools/hb-energy-primer/text/components/Weekly_Schedule.md

 * ##### holiday
 An optional list of 24 values that represent the schedule values at each hour of holidays.
 This can also be a single constant value for the whole day.
 If no values are input here, the schedule for Sunday will be used for all holidays.
 * ##### summer_des
 An optional list of 24 values that represent the schedule values at each hour of the summer design day.
 This can also be a single constant value for the whole day.
-If None, the daily schedule with the highest average value will be used.
+If None, the daily schedule with the highest average value will be used unless the _type_limit_ is Temperature, in which case it will be the daily schedule with the lowest average value.
 * ##### winter_des
 An optional list of 24 values that represent the schedule values at each hour of the summer design day.
 This can also be a single constant value for the whole day.
-If None, the daily schedule with the lowest average value will be used.
+If None, the daily schedule with the lowest average value will be used unless the _type_limit_ is Temperature, in which case it will be the daily schedule with the highest average value.
 * ##### name
 Text to set the name for the Schedule and to be incorporated into a unique Schedule identifier.
 * ##### type_limit